 We would love to have you join us, but space is limited.
-If you are interested, please contact Peace of Mind Executive Director Cheryl Dodwell by April 30, 2020 or click HERE to let us know you might like to join us.
+If you are interested, please contact Peace of Mind Executive Director Cheryl Dodwell by May 30, 2020 or click HERE to tell us about your interest.

 Peace educators and mindfulness and cross-cultural facilitators Dave Trachtenberg and Jelena Popovic will facilitate our sessions and guide this program.
 Dave and Jelena, experienced in circle facilitation, piloted this circle format with educators at our recent Peace of Mind conference and received a tremendous positive response.